Ambulance and helicopter response times in emergency medical services. The AHRTEMIS project.

 Apart from specific conditions such as out-of-hospital cardiac arrest and trauma, there is lack of scientific evidence, other than best practice, to justify the shortest possible response time is related to improved patient outcomes.
 Several confounders may affect patient outcomes, including crowding in the receiving hospital and a shortage of personnel.
 Similarly, prolonged on-scene times as the result of time-consuming complex medical procedures, may affect the time to final treatment in the hospital.
 Thus, the intention to describe several factors influencing time to an event such as mortality remains paramount.

-With the access to a complete database of all ambulance and helicopter missions in Denmark and the unique Danish Civilian Registration Register [18], we have the ability to merge data on response time and data on on-scene time, transport time to a hospital; interventions on the mission; length of hospital stay; days spent in the intensive care unit including ventilator days, SAPS II/III, serious adverse events, and mortality.
+With the access to a complete database of all ambulance and helicopter missions in Denmark and the unique Danish Civilian Registration Register, we have the ability to merge response time data, on-scene time, transport time to a hospital; interventions, length of hospital stay; days spent in the intensive care unit including ventilator days, dialysis, vasopressor use, and mortality, with several, high-quality national registries on patient demographics and other characteristics, relevant to the research question.